 - Ability to repair tissue structures of the visual analyzer

-- Secretion of biologically active compounds, due to which scars formation is prevented
+- Secretion of biologically active compounds, thereby preventing scarring.

-- Improvement of immunity and suppression of undesirable immune system activity in the pathological focus
+- Increase of immunity and suppression of undesirable activity of the immune system in the pathological focus.

 - Resumption of normal tissue metabolism